bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 <br>

-Check for presence of NULL values in the columns of the merged data
+Check for presence of NULL values in the columns of the combined data
 ```SQL
 SELECT *
 FROM doc_survey